-- (a) Completing guidance on national self-assessment including on the benefits of carrying out such assessment, and periodic review based on experience of its application at the national level; - (b) Promoting use of the national self-assessment guidance through appropriate IPBES channels (including potentially training), and through partner and other like-minded organizations; - (c) Identifying partner organizations who would be in a position to support national self-assessment as necessary; and - (d) Where necessary and appropriate, supporting appropriate national organizations in developing proposals for technical and financial support to address identified gaps. - 48.
+- 45. The aim of the initiative is to encourage and, as appropriate, support national capacity self-assessment, including capacities for locating and mobilizing financial and technical resources in the science-policy interface as it relates to biodiversity and ecosystem services. - 46.
+Intended outcome: Increased understanding at the national level of where priority capacity-building needs relevant to IPBES are, and how they can be addressed, at the same time providing evidence to potential supporters of nationally-recognised need. - 47.
+Approach: The task force members will develop an approach to self-assessment working with appropriate organizations, which will then be available for use by the appropriate national authorities with the support, where necessary, of interested partner institutions.
+Where necessary, support could be sought through the matchmaking activities.
+It is foreseen that activities will mainly be undertaken through contributions by partners.
+This initiative will be implemented through the following: - (a) Completing guidance on national self-assessment, including on the benefits of carrying out such assessment, and periodic review based on experience of its application at the national level; - (b) Promoting use of the national self-assessment guidance through appropriate IPBES channels (including potential training), and through partner and other like-minded organizations; - (c) Identifying partner organizations who would be in a position to support national self-assessment as necessary; and - (d) Where necessary and appropriate, supporting relevant national organizations in developing proposals for technical and financial support to address identified gaps. - 48.
 How partners can contribute: IPBES would welcome offers of financial or in-kind support in hosting or running training activities relating to the development and use of national capacity self-assessment, following guidance to be provided by IPBES.
-Opportunities for collaboration include: - supporting the development of an approach for carrying out national capacity selfassessment - promoting and assisting countries in carrying out their national capacity selfassessment - supporting the mobilisation of relevant individuals/experts in carrying out the assessment
+Opportunities for collaboration include: - supporting the development of an approach for carrying out national capacity self-assessment - promoting and assisting countries in carrying out their national capacity self-assessment - supporting the mobilisation of relevant individuals/experts in carrying out the assessment